 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-Yes, I can look into this.
-I can agree to look into that with the Department of Economic Development and Transportation regarding the equipment that we have.
+Yes, I can certainly look into this.
+I can agree to look into that with the Department of Economic Development and Transportation regarding the photographic equipment that we have.
 Often many clients are not happy with the outcome using this equipment.
 The federal government deals with the application process, so those are the challenges that we have.
 It's not our government doing this.
 It's a different level of government that has to provide the service.
 Our employees within the government are looking into reviewing this and trying to find ways to alleviate the issues that are surrounding this so that in the future we can have that equipment available.
 Thank you, Mr. Speaker.

 Speaker (interpretation): Thank you.
-Your second and final supplementary question, Mr. Qamaniq.
+Your final supplementary question, Mr. Qamaniq.

 Mr. Qamaniq (interpretation): Thank you, Mr. Speaker.
 I thank the minister for providing that information.
 Many of us require this type of information to help us move along in our life so that we can proceed with things that we need to get done.
 As you stated, the federal government has to provide the service.
-For the smaller isolated communities, money is so limited, yet they end up having to use their own funds to travel to a larger centre to ensure that they have such a simple thing as a photograph to get an application going.
-It's quite astonishing, so I agree with you that there definitely needs to be more resources made available to the smaller communities.
+For the smaller isolated communities, money is so limited, yet they end up having to use their own funds to travel to a larger centre, which is very expensive, to ensure that they have such a simple thing as a photograph to get an application going.
+There is no photographic equipment available in the smaller communities and it is a requirement of the federal government.
+It's quite astonishing, so I agree with you that there is a definite need to have more resources made available for the smaller communities.

-As the minister, can you ensure that you can proceed from your office regarding this type of equipment so they can be made readily available to the isolated smaller communities and even as a possible business venture?
+I would perhaps like to ask the minister: can you ensure that you proceed from your office regarding this type of equipment so they can be made readily available to the isolated smaller communities and even as a possible business venture?
 Thank you, Mr. Speaker.